tjnuzhangbo/deeplabv3-mobilenetv2-eca/README.md

 > Note: The processed subset is a **derivative of the original dataset**.
 Please cite the original dataset when using this portion of the data.

 #### 2. Private/Internal Dataset / 自有私有数据集
-In addition, we used our own **in‑house dataset** of coronary artery OCT images, collected under local institutional ethics approval.
+We also conducted experiments using our own **in-house dataset** of coronary artery OCT images.
 Due to patient privacy and institutional restrictions, this dataset **cannot be publicly shared**.
-However, we provide:
-- **Preprocessing scripts** (`data_preprocess.py`) for transforming raw OCT images into the format compatible with our model;
-- A **small sample** of anonymized images and masks for demonstration (`examples/` folder);
-- Instructions to apply the same preprocessing steps to similar OCT datasets.
+Experiments with this dataset were performed **independently of the public dataset**.

 #### 3. Dataset Splits / 数据集划分
 Both datasets (the public derivative and the internal dataset) were combined and then split into training/validation sets as follows:
+Experiments were conducted **separately** for the two datasets:

+- **Public dataset (processed derivative)**: split into
   - Training: 80%
   - Validation: 20%
-Users can reproduce the exact splits by running `scripts/split_dataset.py` with `seed=42`.
+  Users can reproduce the exact splits by running `scripts/split_public_dataset.py` with `seed=42`.

+- **Private/internal dataset**: used independently; exact split details are not publicly available due to privacy restrictions.

 ### 3️⃣ Training / 模型训练